chaoss/wg-evolution/metrics/Issues_Closed.md

 ### Visualizations

-* Count per month over time
+* Count per time period over time
-* Count per group over time
+* Ratio per time period over time

+These could be grouped by applying the filters defined aboce.
 These could be represented as bar charts, with time running in the X axis.